 Like most commercial operations, success only follows when all energies work together to achieve the ultimate benefits.
-Our "Bank Book" - "Footings" have increased by \$7 million to the \$73 million mark as at 30 June 2011 with projected forecast to increase along similar trends in the ensuing year.
-Customer growth continues and is now approaching the 2,371 mark (and over 3,300 accounts) which is very pleasing.
+Our "Bank Book" - "Footings" have increased by \$6 million to \$79 million mark as at 30 June 2012 in very difficult economic year globally and in Australia.
+Our projected forecast is to reach \$86 million in the current year.
+Growth in customers is now approaching the 2500 mark with number of accounts totalling 3427 which is very pleasing.

-This year we distributed more than \$65,000 to numerous organisations by way of sponsorships and community support requests, marketing and advertising, which is funded through the Marketing and Development fund.
+This year we distributed over \$55,483 to numerous organizations by way of sponsorships and community support requests, marketing and advertising.